yandod/php-warrior-maze/README.md

 This is maze experimental on PHPWarrior.

-You have to solve maze with php-warrior syntax.
+You have to solve maze with php-warrior syntax. if you haven't played PHPWarrior, visit [yandod/php-warrior](https://github.com/yandod/php-warrior)

      -----------